warp-id/solana-trading-bot/README.md

 Pool must not exist before the script starts.
 It will buy only when new pool is open for trading.
 If you want to buy token that will be launched in the future, make sure that script is running before the launch.

-## Auto Sell
+### Auto Sell
 By default, auto sell is enabled.
-If you want to disable it, you need to:
-- Change variable `AUTO_SELL` to `false`
-- Update `MAX_SELL_RETRIES` to set the maximum number of retries for selling token
+This feature sells the token immediately after it is bought if set to 0 delay.
+Configure it with:
-- Update `AUTO_SELL_DELAY` to the number of milliseconds you want to wait before selling the token
+- `AUTO_SELL_DELAY`: Number of milliseconds to wait before selling the token.
-  - This will sell the token after the specified delay. (+- RPC node speed)

-If you set AUTO_SELL_DELAY to 0, token will be sold immediately after it is bought.
+- `MAX_SELL_RETRIES`: Maximum number of attempts to sell the token.
+- `TAKE_PROFIT` and `STOP_LOSS`: Percentage levels for taking profit and stopping losses.

+### Advanced Trading Strategies
+- `RUG_CHECK`: Enables rug pull check before buying.
+Set to `true` to activate.
+- `RUG_CHECK_WAIT_TIMEOUT_SECONDS`: Time to wait for rug pull results.
+- `CHECK_PRICE_INTERVAL_SECONDS`: Interval for checking the token price for auto sell conditions.

 There is no guarantee that the token will be sold at a profit or even sold at all.
 The developer is not responsible for any losses incurred by using this feature.